-The primary objective of LocalTapiola General's fixed-income investments is to ensure a level of return corresponding to customers' minimum requirements by safeguarding the value of invested funds at a securely low level of risk.
+The primary objective of LocalTapiola Life's fixed-income investments is to ensure a level of return corresponding to customers' minimum requirements by safeguarding the value of invested funds at a securely low level of risk.
 A secondary objective is to seek a return exceeding the benchmark index with moderate risk allocation within the fixed-income portfolio.
 Fixed income risks consist of interest rate fluctuations and the investment target's credit risks.
 In addition to the interest rate of government bonds and the intrabank interest rate, interest rate risk is also affected by fluctuations in individual corporate bond interest premiums (spread).

 Corporate bonds are used to achieve a higher return on the fixed-income portfolio.
-Investments are made in stable companies with good credit ratings.
 Primarily, investments are weighted towards bonds with short maturities, which are generally held to maturity.
 Credit risk is minimised by diversifying investments across many issuers and by setting a maximum for the proportion of a single issuer in the portfolio.